 When I told two of my friends that I was writing an article about artist websites, both of them sighed loudly and hid their faces behind their hands.
-I want to extend acknowledgement and validation to anyone who has ever felt personally victimized by their artist website. 🙋🏾♀️ 🙋🏻 🙋🏿 🙋🏼
+I want to extend acknowledgement and validation to anyone who has ever felt personally victimized by their artist website, and the never-ending upkeep it requires 🙋🏾♀️ 🙋🏻 🙋🏿 🙋🏼

-Turns out that a lot of people have an idea of what their website should look like and include, and don’t feel like they’re measuring up.
-In reality, the purpose of your website is something you can decide for yourself.
-With the right structure and platform, updating your website could become a source of ease and joy—instead of hand-wringing and doom.
+With the right structure and platform, keeping your website up-to-date could become a source of ease and joy—instead of hand-wringing and doom.
 Here are some popular priorities that you can choose from and remix to suit your unique needs when you’re gearing up for a website update:

 But how do I make a habit of updating it, and how do I know what needs updating?
 Where do I begin?
 I don’t have the perfect answers to these valid questions, but I can share some strategies I use in my own life to identify what my website needs, get started on updating it, and practice the imperfect ritual of regularly updating it: